 - Parent’s employment schedule;

-- Possible criminal history of both spouses.
+- Possible criminal history of both spouses;

 Types of Child Custody in Georgia

-- Physical custody.
-Determines who the kids will live with.
-The child will reside with a primary custodial parent if he or she has sole custody or with both if they have a shared one.
-In case the latter is true, the kid will spend a roughly equal amount of time with each of their parents.
-However, one of them will still receive child support.
 The decision on who the child will live with most of the time will be made taking into account who was a primary caregiver during the marriage.
 The proximity of the place of living to school and the community that child got used to will also be considered in order to help maintain certain stability in kid’s life.

 What is Visitation?